How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Heteroskedasticity robust test statistics using unrestricted residuals

-We next introduce the test statistics we will mainly concentrate on.
-For a result pertaining to a more general class of test statistics see Theorem \ref {thm:main} in Appendix \ref{App A}.
+We next introduce two test statistics that will feature prominently.
+Variants of these statistics using restricted residuals are discussed in Section \ref{restrict_res}.
+For a result pertaining to a more general class of test statistics see Theorem \ref{thm:main} in Appendix \ref{App A}.
 The test statistic we shall consider first is a standard heteroskedasticity robust test statistic frequently considered in the literature and is given by

 where $\hat{\Omega}_{Het}=R\hat{\Psi}_{Het}R^{\prime }$ and where $\hat{\Psi} _{Het}$ is a heteroskedasticity robust estimator as considered in \cite {E63,E67}, which later on has found its way into the econometrics literature (e.g., \cite{W80}).
 It is of the form